brotherkaif/100DaysOfCode/log.md

 **Today's Progress**: Practising APIs

 **Thoughts**: Started a new job this week (yay me).
 The work is very API focused so I decided to start learning Postman as I think it's going to be a pretty useful tool for me moving forward.

+### Day 25: Monday, Feb 25, 2019

+**Today's Progress**: More practising APIs

+**Thoughts**: Covering for someone else at work this week so have to stick with the API work for the next few days.
+Not a bad thing though!